User Acceptance Testing

 Some recent activity:

-- Invitations for next year’s e:Vision training sessions continue to go out – we have over 350 different sessions planned and around 1700 people to invite!
-You may receive more than one invitation which just means that we have more than one part of the e:Vision system to train you on.
+- Invitations for eVision training sessions have now been sent out.
+If you receive more than one invitation you have been targeted to be trained on more than one part of the eVision system.
 You can get more information from our blog about the various training courses (including the criteria for who is expected to attend, and when courses will be held).
 You’ll also see who to contact if you have any questions.

 In the next few weeks:

-- The SMS Project team (when not working on testing), are working on the next list of deliverables – the functionality that is required just after April 2013.
-You can find a list of what’s being delivered when on our blog.
+The SMS Project team (when not working on testing), are working on the next list of deliverables – the functionality that is required just after April 2014.
+You can find a ”What are we getting when V3” list of what’s being delivered when on our blog.

 Need to know more?